 Most chemical names sound similar in Danish and English, so many of the examples are readable even if you don't know Danish.

 Hazardous waste is sorted according to the appropriate disposal method, not according to similarity.
 Therefore there is no guarantee that chemicals within the same waste group may be mixed together in any safety!

 Particularly: group O, the organic peroxides, may not be mixed with oxidizing substances; and Class X wastes containing cyanide must be kept separate from acids.

-The above is a translation of Komunekemi's rules as of May 2009.
+The above is a translation of Fortum's(Formerly Komunekemi) rules as of May 2009.
 They may change - their website is the "real" one, but may only exist in Danish.